 - Get your free breast pump through insurance: Not sure where to start?
 Fill out our Qualify Through Insurance Form to see which pumps your insurance covers!
-Moms who are working outside of their home, are on the go, are exclusive pumpers, are building a breast milk stash, or who just want an easy way to relieve engorgement will all need a breast pump.
+Moms who are working outside of the home, are on the go, or are building a breast milk stash may benefit from a breast pump.

 - Have breastfeeding supplies on hand: Breastfeeding planning includes getting any supplies and equipment you'll need, like nursing bras, breast pads, nipple cream, and nursing pillows.
-Research breast pumps and accessories ahead of time, so that they can have a good idea of which pumps will suit their needs.
+Research breast pumps and accessories ahead of time, so you can have a good idea of which pumps will meet your needs.